vvvar/PeakEater/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/vvvar/PeakEater)

-PeakEater is a free, easy to use, open-source waveshaping VST3/AU plugin that lets you choose between different waveshaping functions to boost the overall volume level of your track.
+PeakEater is a free, easy to use, open-source waveshaping VST3/AU plugin that lets you choose between different waveshaping [functions](https://en.wikipedia.org/wiki/Sigmoid_function) to boost the overall volume level of your track.
+It supports variours <a href="#features">features</a> such as multiple clipping types, oversampling and visualization of clipping process that aims to make clipping easy.

 Inspiration for this plugin comes mostly from [KAZROG KClip 3](https://kazrog.com/products/kclip-3) and [VennAudio Free Clip](https://www.vennaudio.com/free-clip/).
-So it's an attempt to combine the features of both plugins in one free plugin form.
+So it's an attempt to combine the features of both plugins but completley free and open-source.

 ### Features

+##### Input/Output RMS meters
+See the RMS of signal before and after plugin.

 ##### Input/Output Gain
 Adjusts volume before or after signal processing.